leonel11/Age_Gender_Prediction/Jupyter Notebook/README.md

 # Jupyter Notebook

-Files for Jupyter Notebook, which implements one-time, simple poperations with data
+Files for Jupyter Notebook, which implements one-time, simple operations with data